Volinga Suite - User Manual

 Retrain

-To retrain an NVOL, simply open the context menu and click on the "Retrain" option.
-This will load the dataset into the Creator and you can then click on Process and Start to start training with the selected advanced parameters.
+To retrain an NVOL, open the context menu and click on the "Retrain" option.
+This will load the dataset into the Creator and you can then click on Process and Start to begin training with the defined advanced parameters.

-The Retrain process takes advantage of the COLMAP data calculated in the original training to save training time and to be able to make quick tests with different settings.
+The Retrain process uses the COLMAP data calculated in the original training to save training time.

 Continue training